 Carson City Public Works - Transportation Division

-PAVEMENT PRESERVATION PLAN
+PAVEMENT MANAGEMENT PLAN

 Carson City Public Works Transportation Division oversees the Regional Transportation Commisson (RTC), staffs the Carson Area Metropolitan Planning Organization (CAMPO), and operates Jump Around Carson (JAC), the city’s public transit system.